lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ???

+Why?

--   Lots of things to do and do right
+-   Lots of things to do and do right.
--   Some parts are non-trivial
+-   Some of those things are non-trivial.

 ---